legion2809/RmorfBinEditorWPF/README.md

 ## Special thanks to:
 - **Firefox3860** - huge contribution (Base of the program)
 - **Asa** - for testing, bugreports, advices and .GIF images.
-- **Mafia Community** - for being so loyal to the wondeful game such as Mafia: The City of Lost Heaven.
+- **Mafia Community** - for being so loyal to the wondeful game such as "Mafia: The City of Lost Heaven".